 What is congenital torticollis?

-Torticollis, also known as "wryneck," is a condition in which your baby's head is tilted.
+Congenital torticollis (wryneck) happens at or shortly after birth.
+It means that your baby's head is tilted.
 The chin points to one shoulder, while the head tilts toward the opposite shoulder.
-Treatment is necessary to prevent your baby's face and skull from growing unevenly and to prevent limited motion of the head and neck.
+Treatment is needed to make sure your baby's face and skull grow evenly.
+Treatment also prevents limited motion of the head and neck.

 What causes it?